Federal Reserve Bank of New York: Responsibilities

 Since the founding of the Federal Reserve system, the Reserve Bank of New York has been the place where monetary policy in the United States is implemented, although policy is decided in Washington, D.C. by the Federal Open Market Committee (FOMC).
 It is the only Reserve Bank with a permanent seat on the committee, and its president is traditionally selected as the committee's vice chairman.
 Operating in the financial capital of the U.S., the bank conducts open market operations—the buying and selling of outstanding Treasury securities and agency securities—through its operational dealing desk.
 Like other regional Reserve Banks, the Reserve Bank of New York distributes coins and currency, participates in the Fedwire system that transfers payments and securities between domestic banks, and conducts economic research.

 The bank is the exclusive fiscal agent of the U.S. Treasury.
 In this role, it conducts all primary auctions of marketable Treasury securities, as well as government buybacks when authorized.
 It carries out exchange rate policy by swapping dollars with foreign currencies under the Treasury's direction.
 The Treasury receives all direct federal revenue and borrowed funds, and pays nearly all federal expenses, through its General Account at the Reserve Bank of New York.

+The vault was designed by Frederick S. Holmes and built by the York Safe & Lock Co.